John Birch (missionary): Death

 On August 20, Birch left Xi'an for Xuzhou, where a Japanese facility and airfield was located, in command of a group consisting of two American soldiers, a civilian OSS operative, five Chinese officers, and two Koreans who spoke Japanese.
 Birch's mission, under direct orders from Lieutenant General Albert C. Wedemeyer, the commander of U.S. forces in China, was to go to Shandong Province to seize Japanese documents and to obtain information on airfields from which American prisoners of war (POWs) could be flown.
-Birch and his group traveled by foot, by Chinese junk, and by foot again, until they reached Kweiteh (Shangqiu), along the Lunghai railway (Longhai railway).
+Birch and his group traveled by foot, by Chinese junk, and by foot again, until they reached Guide (now Shangqiu), along the Longhai railway.

-On August 24, after spending two nights in a nearby village, Birch's group boarded a train at Kweiteh, with a Chinese general and his orderly escorting them to Suchow, where Birch was to meet a Chinese general.
-Halfway and 45 mi from Xuzhou, the train was stopped at the Tangshan railway station, where the group was informed that the line ahead had been sabotaged.
-Birch and his group continued for ten more miles until the train could not proceed because of missing track.
+On August 24, after spending two nights in a nearby village, Birch's group boarded a train at Guide, with a Chinese general and his orderly escorting them to Xuzhou, where Birch was to meet a Chinese general.
+Halfway and 45 mi from Xuzhou, the train was stopped at the Dangshan railway station, where the group was informed that the line ahead had been sabotaged.
+Birch and his group continued for ten more miles (16 km) until the train could not proceed because of missing track.
 A Japanese patrol arrived by handcar with replacement rails and repaired the track.
-Birch sent the train back to Tangshan and his group spent the night in a nearby village, which had been ravaged and men killed by Chinese communists.
+Birch sent the train back to Dangshan and his group spent the night in a nearby village, which had been ravaged with men being killed by Chinese Communists.

-On the morning of August 25, Birch took over the handcar and continued to Suchow with his group, the Chinese general and his orderly.
-Over a mile down the line they ran into a group of 300 armed communists.
+On the morning of August 25, Birch took over the handcar and continued to Xuzhou with his group, the Chinese general and his orderly.
+Over a mile (1600 m) down the line they ran into a group of 300 armed Communists.
 Birch and Lieutenant Tung, who was his aide on the mission, were told to surrender their weapons and equipment, which included three radios.
-Birch, who was wearing his Army uniform, identified himself and refused to turn over his weapon; after arguing with the communist commander, they were allowed to proceed.
-Further along the way, Birch's group encountered a group of communists who were ripping up tracks and cutting down telephone poles.
-With Tung's help in speaking with the communists, the group was able to continue by handcar, and passed through another group of Chinese communists.
+Birch, who was wearing his Army uniform, identified himself and refused to turn over his weapon; after arguing with the Communist commander, they were allowed to proceed.
+Further along the way, Birch's group encountered a group of Communists who were ripping up tracks and cutting down telephone poles.
+With Tung's help in speaking with the Communists, the group was able to continue by handcar, and passed through another group of Chinese Communists.